JACoW-org/docs-IPAC/docs/committees.md

 The SPC proposes candidates for membership of a Scientific Advisory Board (SAB), it defines the Main and Sub-classifications used to group contributions by topic.
 With input from the OC and SAB, it proposes the programme of invited oral presentations.
 It proposes contributed oral presentations for the approval of the OC following the call for papers.

-## Local Organizing Committee (LOC)
+## Local Organising Committee (LOC)

 The LOC is normally composed of staff from hosting institutes – but this is not hard and fast.
 If the LOC needs outside expertise, a PCO for example, it should get it on board early on.
 The person responsible for the Scientific Secretariat is also a member of the LOC.
-In Europe, the LOC Chair, and a further LOC member, participate in meetings of the OC/SPC to ensure excellent coordination between these committees and the organization at the local level.
+In Europe, the LOC Chair, and a further LOC member, participate in meetings of the OC/SPC to ensure excellent coordination between these committees and the organisation at the local level.
 The LOC meets as many times as necessary, the meetings becoming more frequent and targeting more specific issues as the conference approaches.

-The LOC takes the responsibility for organizing the event at the local level, based on the decisions of the OC/SPC.
+The LOC takes the responsibility for organising the event at the local level, based on the decisions of the OC/SPC.

-More and more frequently Professional Conference Organizers (PCOs) are being hired to take responsibility for registration, accommodation, the organization of the industrial exhibition, together with the Industrial Exhibition Manager who is a LOC member, space management, the organization of social events, etc. They are members of the LOC.
-Note that contracting a PCO to organize various portions of the conference does not mean complete outsourcing.
+More and more frequently Professional Conference Organisers (PCOs) are being hired to take responsibility for registration, accommodation, the organisation of the industrial exhibition, together with the Industrial Exhibition Manager who is a LOC member, space management, the organisation of social events, etc. They are members of the LOC.
+Note that contracting a PCO to organise various portions of the conference does not mean complete outsourcing.
 The control over PCO activities should always remain with the LOC.

 ## Scientific Advisory Board (SAB)

 The SAB is normally composed of 40 members from the region hosting the conference, and 25 each from the other two regions.
 The SPC Chair invites suggestions for SAB members from SPC members, who generally consult with their colleagues on the OC.

 The SAB does not meet.
-It is traditionally invited to submit proposals for invited oral presentations via the SPMS, and also to make suggestions on the organization of the event.
+It is traditionally invited to submit proposals for invited oral presentations via Indico, and also to make suggestions on the organisation of the event.
 Members are kept informed of developments, and those attending the conference are invited to the Chairpersons cocktail.
-Following the conference the SAB is asked for feedback, which is passed on to the next conference organizers.
+Following the conference the SAB is asked for feedback, which is passed on to the next conference organisers.

 ## Scientific Secretariat (SS)

 The job descriptionof the Scientific Secretariat can vary nowadays depending on the conference, the region, the staffing possibilities.
-The SS is composed of at least one person who is responsible for the tasks listed below, and who often joins forces with at least one person with the responsibility for the IT side of the production of the proceedings (organizing the IT, the computers and printers set up and installed with appropriate software), and often a further person running various scripts during the conference, as well as the final JACoW publication scripts package.
+The SS is composed of at least one person who is responsible for the tasks listed below, and who often joins forces with at least one person with the responsibility for the IT side of the production of the proceedings (organising the IT, the computers and printers set up and installed with appropriate software), and often a further person running various scripts during the conference, as well as the final JACoW publication scripts package.

-It is efficient if the SS sets up a private website for the Organizers (OC/SPC members).
-The SS organizes and prepares Agendas and Notes of all OC/SPC meetings, to be published there together with all background or useful documentation.
+It is efficient if the SS sets up a private website for the Organisers (OC/SPC members).
+The SS organises and prepares Agendas and Notes of all OC/SPC meetings, to be published there together with all background or useful documentation.
 The SS follows up on all actions, working closely with the OC/SPC/LOC Chairs and Committees to ensure excellent coordination across all committees.
 This provides the conference archive.

 The SS is responsible for all of the texts published at the conference website relating to author information and the scientific programme.

-The SS is normally the Administrator of the Indico event, ensuring that the system parameters reflect the different activities in the life of the organization of the conference, assigning the different privileges to the people responsible for the various activities.
+The SS is normally the Administrator of the Indico event, ensuring that the system parameters reflect the different activities in the life of the organisation of the conference, assigning the different privileges to the people responsible for the various activities.

-The SS is the interface between the conference, the scientific programme organization and the contributors/delegates, managing all communications via Indico.
+The SS is the interface between the conference, the scientific programme organisation and the contributors/delegates, managing all communications via Indico.

-The SS is responsible for setting up and organizing the JACoW team ready for on-line processing of contributions to the proceedings during the conference, generally with an IT Manager, and for the publication of the proceedings at the JACoW site as soon after the conference as possible.
+The SS is responsible for setting up and organising the JACoW team ready for on-line processing of contributions to the proceedings during the conference, generally with an IT Manager, and for the publication of the proceedings at the JACoW site as soon after the conference as possible.

 In the Americas, and in PAC jargon, the “Editor” had the responsibility to produce the proceedings, which until 1996 involved collecting outsize sheets of camera-ready copy, producing a table of contents, adding page numbers, and shipping everything to a printer.
-The Editor had very little involvement in the organization of the scientific programme.
+The Editor had very little involvement in the organisation of the scientific programme.

-Successful prompt publication is more efficiently achieved if the SS is involved in all of the activities relating to the scientific programme or involving the use of the SPMS providing for a seamless effort from start to finish of the conference.
+Successful prompt publication is more efficiently achieved if the Scientific Secretary is involved in all of the activities relating to the scientific programme or involving the use of Indico providing for a seamless effort from start to finish of the conference.

 “Scientific Secretariat” may not be the best term, but the jobs described in these paragraphs do result in a more than full time activity at least during the year leading up to the conference.
 Scientific Programme Coordinator, could be a possible title for the person carrying out all of the above.
 The title "Editor (in Chief)" should be reserved for the person with responsibility for the **publication** of the proceedings, if that person is different from the SS.